-The neo-classical model of tax evasion - an application of the economics of crime approach presented by (Becker, 1968) - predicts that citizens simply compare the expected benefits of evasion with the expected costs (Allingham and Sandmo, 1972; Yitzhaki, 1974).
+The neo-classical model of tax evasion - an application of the economics of crime approach presented by Becker (1968) - predicts that citizens simply compare the expected benefits of evasion with the expected costs (Allingham and Sandmo, 1972; Yitzhaki, 1974).
 In essence, the tax evasion decision is similar to a portfolio decision, where citizens can choose between a risk-free asset (compliance, in this case) and a risky-asset (non-compliance).
 This model is straight-forward and provides intuitively appealing comparative static effects, where compliance increases in line with the probability of detection and the penalty.
 Unfortunately, such a model is unable to capture the full range of factors relevant to tax evasion in reality, as it consistently underpredicts real-world compliance (Alm et al., 1992).
-Many scholars presume that individuals are motivated not only by the rate of return on tax evasion, but also by other (e.g., social) motivations to pay taxes (usually called tax morale).
+Many scholars presume that individuals are motivated not only by the rate of return on tax evasion, but also by other (i. e., social) motivations to pay taxes (usually called tax morale).
 While this appears to be a reasonable claim, it is notoriously hard to provide empirical evidence (Luttmer and Singhal, 2014).

 Whether tax morale drives compliance behavior is not only of interest to scholars, but also has strong implications for tax policy.
 If tax morale is indeed a quantitatively important determinant of compliance, policymakers could employ measurements beyond the usual deterrence policies.
 Ideally, we want to be able to assess which type of policy is more cost-effective to achieve a certain level of compliance.
-To do so, we need to identify the determinants of tax morale and, more specifically, understand how tax morale interacts with the extrinsic factors used in conventional deterrence policies.
+To do so, identification of the various determinants of tax morale is a prerequisite.

 In this study, we argue that the family seems to be the natural environment in which tax morale is shaped.
-We examine the intergenerational dimension and suggest interpreting the link between parents' and their children's behavir as "inherited tax morale".
-Therefore, we follow Luttmer and Singhal (2014) by understanding tax morale broadly as an umbrella term capturing non-pecuniary motivations for tax compliance.2 Our approach is also motivated by the key finding in the economic literature on crime that parental criminality is among the strongest predictors of the next generation's criminal activity (see, for e.g., Williams and Sickles, 2002; Hjalmarsson and Lindquist, 2012).
+We examine the intergenerational dimension and suggest interpreting the link between parents' and their children's behavior as "inherited tax morale".
+Therefore, we follow Luttmer and Singhal (2014) by understanding tax morale broadly as an umbrella term capturing all non-pecuniary motivations for tax compliance.2 Our approach is also motivated by the key finding in the economic literature on crime that parental criminality is among the strongest predictors of the next generation's criminal activity (see, for e.g., Williams and Sickles, 2002; Hjalmarsson and Lindquist, 2012).
 This relationship holds for severe offences (such as violent crime), as well as for more minor offences and non-law abiding behavior such as drunk driving (Hjalmarsson and Lindquist, 2010).
 To our knowledge, no study has thus far examined such an intergenerational link in tax evasion behavior.3